S&P 400

 The S&P MidCap 400 Index, more commonly known as the S&P 400, is a stock market index from S&P Dow Jones Indices.

+Overview

 The index serves as a gauge for the U.S. mid-cap equities sector and is the most widely followed mid-cap index.
+It is part of the S&P 1500, which also includes the S&P 500 for larger U.S. based companies, and the S&P 600 for smaller companies, though all three indices include a handful of foreign stocks that trade on the U.S. stock exchanges.

-To be included in the index, a stock must have a total market capitalization that ranges from $4.6 billion to $12.7 billion.
+To be included in the index, a stock must have a total market capitalization that ranges from $8 billion to $22.7 billion.
 These market cap eligibility criteria are for addition to an index, not for continued membership.
 As a result, an index constituent that appears to violate criteria for addition to that index is not removed unless ongoing conditions warrant an index change.